 As of December 31, 2021, Delta's mainline aircraft fly to 242 destinations, serving 52 countries across six continents.

-Despite purchasing 9.7 million metric tonnes of carbon offsets in 2022, Delta began moving away from such investments by the end of March of that year.
-Instead, the focus shifted to reducing emissions from company operations.
+Despite having purchased 9.7 million metric tonnes of carbon offsets in 2022, Delta was in the process of moving away from such investments to reduce the company's carbon footprint by the end of March of that year and was instead focusing on reducing emissions from company operations.

 In 2022, Delta topped The Wall Street Journal's annual rankings of airlines.

-In May 2023, Delta Air Lines faced a consumer class action lawsuit filed in Central California U.S. District Court.
-The lawsuit contested marketing claims that the company is the world's first carbon neutral airline.
+In May 2023, Delta Air Lines received a consumer class action lawsuit filed in Central California U.S. District Court over marketing claims that the company is the world's first carbon neutral airline.

-In 2023, Delta flights arrived at their destination on time 84.72% of the time, surpassing the North American industry average of 74.45% according to Cirium.
-Delta also completed 98.82% of its scheduled flights.
+In 2023, Delta flights arrived at their destination on time 84.72% of the time, compared to the North American industry average of 74.45% per Cirium.
+Delta completed 98.82% of its scheduled flights.

 In 2023, Delta topped The Wall Street Journal's annual rankings of airlines.